cliftondavies/cliftondavies/README.md

 # Hi! 👋

 My name is Clifton.
-I am a graphic designer turned software engineer currently pursuing a part-time MSc in Computer Science from the University of York.
+I am a graphic designer turned software engineer and a recent graduate of Microverse: a remote software engineering school that accepts less than 1% of applicants.
+One of my greatest passions is to build products with a positive impact.
+I value quality, efficiency, and simplicity.
 [Read more about me!](https://www.linkedin.com/in/clifton-davies-mbcs/)

 ## :toolbox:  Skills